aridjayarecipes/cutesrecipes.web.app/content/post/1879-recipe-of-perfect-chilled-avocado-soup-with-cucumber-and-pomegranate-salsa.md

 1. Get 3 tbsp green onions (thinly sliced)

 Detox with this easy chilled avocado cucumber soup recipe.
-It's fully raw, vegan and so easy to make.
+It&#39;s fully raw, vegan and so easy to make.
 Simply blend and serve with garnishes of choice!
 The cool sensation of cucumber combined with the creaminess of avocado makes for a wonderfully refreshing soup.

 <!--inarticleads2-->